FREE ELIGIBILITY CHECKER

 Unexpected Detail: Education Category Addition

-An interesting development is the introduction of an education category in February 2025, covering teachers and early childhood educators, addressing labor shortages in the education sector.
-This new pathway, as reported in Canadim: 2025 Express Entry Categories, offers a direct route to permanent residency for education professionals, potentially opening opportunities for candidates not previously prioritized, though not predicted for the immediate next draw.
+An interesting development is the introduction of an education category in February 2025, covering teachers and early childhood educators, addressing labour shortages in the education sector.
+This new pathway, as reported in Canadim: 2025 Express Entry Categories, offers a direct route to permanent residency for education professionals, potentially opening opportunities for candidates not previously prioritised, though not predicted for the immediate next draw.

 What is Express Entry?